utkarsh231/utkarsh231/README.md

 I am a 3rd undergrad student with a major - CSE and a minor specialization in AI.
 I work on projects related to Artificial Intelligence and Machine Learning. looking for opportunities.

-Skills: CNN / Neural Network /  Sentiment Analysis / Machine Learning
+Skills: Deep Learning (like U Net) / CNN / Neural Network /  Sentiment Analysis / Machine Learning

 - 🔭 I’m currently working on CNN
 - 🌱 I’m currently learning CNN